EastfordCommunicator/website/articles/34/5/ees-basketball.md

 will take over head coaching duties for the girls' squad, which hasn't fielded a team of its own since before the COVID-19 pandemic.

-"I\'m super excited to bring back a girls basketball team for the first time since before COVID," Barlow said.
+"I'm super excited to bring back a girls basketball team for the first time since before COVID," Barlow said.
 "I will likely be growing and learning just as much, if not more than these girls, but it should be a fun year."